100-oz silver bars for sale

 Ohio Precious Metals is a respected regional refinery that turns out attractive, flat cast 100-oz silver bars.
 OPM bars are suitable for stacking and storing as they are similar in size and shape to the old poured Engelhard silver bars.

-The bars are marked Ohio Precious Metals, .9995 fine.
+Ohio Precious Metals bars are .9995 fine.
 They are not serial numbered.

 Johnson Matthey silver bars